Australia's Great Southern Coastline

 Flinders Island is located about 35km from the Eyre Peninsula Coast and has been owned by the Woolford family since 1979, where they fish for abalone and are working to establish a safe haven for vulnerable native species.
 Meet Tobin and Jonas Woolford on Front Beach, learn of the island’s history and taste freshly pan-seared abalone.
 Explore the historic shearing sheds and head to Bryant’s Bay to visit the Kapara shipwreck.

-For 100km along the Great Australian Bight runs these awe inspiring 120m tall white chalky Bunda Cliffs.
-This 300m thick limestone slab was once part of an ancient seabed, and now forms the Nullarbor Plain, extending far inland many layers containing many fossils.
-This is a very rarely explored area of the Australian coastline with over 1000 islands and our visit will be an adventurous exploration of the rocky islands and sweeping beaches of the region.
+For 100km along the Great Australian Bight runs these awe-inspiring 120m tall white chalky Bunda Cliffs.
+This 300m thick limestone slab was once part of an ancient seabed and now forms the Nullarbor Plain, extending far inland with many layers containing many fossils.
+Depending on sea conditions we will cruise along the cliffs and enjoy a vantage point from sea very rarely experienced.

 Woody Island

+Today we will explore Woody Island.
 Located just 15km off the coast of Esperance, Woody Island’s stands of tall trees have given it its name.
 Surrounded by pristine, clear waters, you will have the opportunity to experience the snorkel trail in Shearwater Bay.
 The cool southern waters provide excellent visibility for your journey of discovery.
-There is whaling history throughout the area as well as numerous wrecks, including the second-largest diveable wreck in Australia, the Sanko Harvest, which lays between 18 to 40 metres.

 Lucky Bay